COMBINE-lab/salmon/doc/source/building.rst

     > cd build

-Sailfish makes extensive use of Boost_.
+Salmon makes extensive use of Boost_.
 We recommend installing the most recent version (1.55) systemwide if possible.
 If Boost is not installed on your system, the build process will fetch, compile and install it locally.
 However, if you already have a recent version of Boost available on your system, it make